M'Par

-The M'Par or Mpar is a breed of small horse from the historic region of Cayor in Senegal, in West Africa.
+The M'Par or Mpar is a Senegalese breed of small horse from the historic region of Cayor in northern and central Senegal.
 It may for that reason be called the Cheval de Cayor.
 It is the smallest of the four Senegalese horse breeds, the others being the M'Bayar, the Fleuve and the Foutanké.

 History

 The origins of the horse in Senegal are not documented.
-According to some authors, including Georges Doutressoulle, the M'Par may be an autochthonous breed with ancient origins in the area; others such as René Larrat see the horses of Senegal as descendants of Barb horses from the Maghreb countries to the north.
+It may be an autochthonous breed with ancient origins in the area, or may derive from Barb horses from the Maghreb countries to the north.